-Event Declared Disaster DR- Year Date FEMA Public Assistance Area Effects Surrounding Allenstown Local Effects Occurring in Allenstown Hazard Category Source Mar 1936 weather combined to hit all of New England.
+Event Declared Disaster DR- Year Public Area Effects Surrounding Allenstown Local Effects Occurring in Allenstown Hazard Category Source Regional & Allenstown Flood of Mar 1936 1936 N/A be sent to NH, including Merrimack County.
+Thirteen people died in New Hampshire.
+Simultaneous high snowfall totals, heavy rains, and warm weather combined to In central New Hampshire, the flood of 1936 caused the Flood, River, Ice Jam, Winter, Concord Monitor, Union Leader, hit all of New England.
 Floods killed 24 people, caused \$133,000,000 in damage, and made 77,000 people homeless in New England.
 The great flooding of 1936 resulted from heavy rains and rapid snow pack melt.
 Snow north of Concord contributed to the higher waters in the Winnipesaukee, Contoocook and Pemigewassett rivers that were largely responsible for the destruction in Concord and the surrounding area.
 NH issued boil water warnings to everyone.
-Suncook River and Merrimack River to overflow.
+Merrimack River to overflow.
 The Merrimack River flooded homes near the Sewer Plant on Ferry Street and also flooded homes on Main Street in Allenstown.
 In Epsom bordering Allenstown, low roads near the Suncook River were flooded.
 In addition, water came up over the railroad tracks and train service could not reach Town.
 It took 5-7 days for the floodwaters to completely recede.
 This is one of the worst natural disasters to ever strike nearby Epsom.
-Winter, Rapid Snow Melt, Erosion, Scouring, Debris Impacted Infrastructu re Leader, Army Corps of Engineers Ice Jam Database, CNHRPC, USGS 1938 report, Allenstown Town Historian 2004, Epsom Town Historian Merrimack County Earthquake Nov 1884 No 1884 Nov 23 N/A The earthquake was reportedly felt in in an area of 14,000 square miles, in all of Merrimack County.
-Two moderate earthquakes shook the Merrimack County area, causing damages to foundations.
-It was unknown what Allenstown residents experienced.
-Earth, Earthquake CNHRPC, NH Department of Safety
+Rapid Śnow Melt, Erosion, Scouring, Debris Impacted Infrastructu re Army Corps of Engineers Ice Jam Database, CNHRPC, USGS 1938 report, Allenstown Town Historian 2004, Epsom Town Historian Merrimack County Earthquake Nov 1884 No 1884 Nov 23 The earthquake was reportedly felt in in an area of 14,000 square miles, in all of Merrimack County.
+Two moderate earthquakes shook the Merrimack County area, causing damages to foundations. experienced.
+CNHRPC, NH Department of Safety